AdityaGaur005/-aws-serverless-file-share/README.md

-# Serverless File Sharing App with AWS
+# Serverless File Sharing with AWS

 A simple, secure, and scalable serverless web application for uploading and sharing files using AWS services.
 This project showcases how to use AWS Lambda, API Gateway, and S3 together with a React frontend to build a modern file-sharing platform without any backend servers.